What are Traditional Eyelash Extensions?

 What do I need to do before my appointment?

 Remove all eye makeup; be sure not to use oil based makeup removers or cleansers to clean your lashes prior to the application.

 If your natural lashes are very light, a lash tint prior to application is strongly recommended.
 Your new lashes will appear much fuller if your own light lashes have been tinted prior.
 Often Jill is able to tint your lashes on the same day.

 Plan to set aside about 2-3 hours for your appointment depending on which style you are having applied.
 Don't worry!
 You will be comfortably laying down on a "comfy", massage table with a bolster under your knees.
 Adding a relaxing massage makes the time go much faster!

 Eyelash Extensions are for professional use only, and must be applied by someone trained and certified in applying eyelash extensions.
 In the state of Arizona, you must also be licensed by the State Board of Cosmetology to perform this procedure on the public.
 Unfortunately, there are several irresponsible lash extension companies that do not require a hands-on training course or proof of credentials prior to purchasing their products.
 As a result, many "lash" establishments are popping up that are not state board licensed or have individuals working for them that have not been trained by a reputable company with a solid reputation in the industry.
 You can not learn the safe and proper way to apply lashes unless you have taken a credible, hands-on training course.

-Do they feel
+Do they feel weird of heavy?